PostHog/posthog.com/contents/founders/write-great-job-ads.md

 Instead, do this:

 - Hiring manager write the _entire_ job spec.
 They can copy previous ads.
-It is ok if they are not a great writer - they just need to write down as much as possible.
+It's ok if they are not a great writer, they just need to write down as much as possible.
 - Get a good writer to edit the ad and make it a _good piece of written content._ If your hiring manager is already a good writer, you can skip this step.
 - Recruiter does a hygiene check for dumb stuff or anything obviously missing.